PASTAplus/PEP/peps/pep-9.md

 4. The *authorization service* updates the ACR.
 5. The *authorization service* returns a success message and the permission identifier to the client.

+Note: It is an error if the client attempts to modify the `changePermission` permission of a principal if no other principal has `changePermission` permission.

 ```
 PUT: /auth/v1/rule/<id>